neekesh/til/README.md

 # til
-things i learned today an web app
+its full form is things i learned today.
+Its an web app in which user can write their daily activities.
+I have used flask python module  for server.
+Postgresql for database. html , css, js for front end.